-- Information will be given in clear language. - Information will include all known information that will not impede an ongoing investigation. - Information will be provided when possible and appropriate via mass notification and Triton Alert (edcc.edu/alert/triton). - College administration will continue to inform the college community through real-time updates as they become available.
+- Information will be given in clear language. - Information will include all known information that will not impede an ongoing investigation. - Information will be provided when possible and appropriate viamass notification and Triton Alert (edmonds.edu/alert/triton). - College administration will continue to inform the college community through real-time updates as they become available.

-Edmonds Community College Emergency Operations Plan (EOP)
+Edmonds College Emergency Operations Plan (EOP)

-Keeping you safe is a priority at Edmonds CC.
-With the countless tragedies on campuses across the

-United States, Edmonds CC has taken concrete actions to increase safety and emergency preparedness for our campus community.
+Keeping you safe is a priority at EC.
+With the countless trage@es on campuses across the United States, EC has taken concrete actions to increase safety and emergencypreparedness for our campus community.

-In 2018, Edmonds CC participated in the following emergency preparedness exercises:
+In 2019, EC participated in the following emergency preparedness exercises:

-- Participation in the National Shake-Out earthquake drill on 10/18/18 at 10:18 a.m.
-This exercise included testing of our Mass Notification and Triton Alert Systems and asked all community members to "Drop Cover and Hold on." - Evacuation drills for all campus buildings were held during Fall and Winter Quarter, 2018.
+- Participation in the National Shake-Out earthquake drill on 10/17/19 at 10:17 a.m.
+This exercise included testing of our Mass Notification and Triton Alert Systems and asked all community members to "Drop Cover and Hold on." - Evacuation drills for all campus buildings were held during Fal and Winter Quarter, 2019.
 These drills were to create familiarity with and test our team's ability to perform evacuation procedures and to test our alarm and communication systems. - Campus leadership, EMAT (Emergency Management Action Team), and other members of campus management participated in a tabletop exercise to evaluate our readiness and ability to communicate in a crisis.
-The exercise focused on Public Information and rapid response to social media messaging.
+The exercise focused on Public Information and rapid response b social media messaging.
 This exercise served to ensure familiarity with and ongoing improvement of our Emergency Operations Plans and Crisis Communications Plan as well as coordinated communication with local responders and media. - Campus Security worked with several departments to perform armed intruder exercises based on the first ten minutes of an armed intruder scenario.
 This exercise "The First Ten" is delivered first as a presentation on what to expect and then as a live exercise in classrooms and small workgroups.\ - Ongoing education for staff, faculty, and administration on how to respond in an emergency is regularly delivered by our campus Emergency Preparedness Manager and the Director of Safety Security and Emergency Preparedness at staff meetings, in classes, and at open forums for the campus community.

-\If you would like someone to walk through emergency preparedness and procedures with your team or class, email the campus Emergency Preparedness Manager to arrange a training/presentation time.
+\If you would like someone to walk through emergency preparednes and procedures with your team or class, email the campus Emergency Preparedness Manager to arrange a training/presentation time.